rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AWB: Ok, you described this as Create Pending Binding, you resolve all these bindings and their values are available.

-CP: Yes
+CP: Yes.

-AWB: Ok, any evaluation of import modules still takes prior to any evaluation of the importing module
+AWB: Ok, any evaluation of import modules still takes prior to any evaluation of the importing module?

-CP: Yes
+CP: Yes.

 DH: Assuming you have cycles.
 You have to pick one to go first.
 So you can witness uninitialized variables, but that's the same as in any system.

-AWB: Ok
+AWB: Ok.

 DH: Do you want to say more Caridy?